aimms/how-to/Articles/487/487-aimms-with-python.rst

     docker run -d -p 8000:8000 --name "containerName" imageName

 The option ``-p 8000:8000`` exposes the port 8000 for the docker container and our AIMMS app can still access the Python model at http://localhost:8000/.
-A benefit of using docker is that once you build this image, you can use the same image to run/deploy the Flask app in multiple ways.

-#.
-Run locally using Docker Desktop
-#.
-Deploy on-premise with `Kubernetes <https://www.docker.com/products/kubernetes>`_
-#.
-Deploy on Microsoft Azure as an `App Service / Web App <https://docs.microsoft.com/en-us/azure/devops/pipelines/apps/cd/deploy-docker-webapp?view=azure-devops&tabs=python>`_
-#.
-Deploy on other cloud offerings like `AWS ECS <https://aws.amazon.com/getting-started/hands-on/deploy-docker-containers/>`_ or `Google Cloud <https://cloud.google.com/compute/docs/containers/deploying-containers>`_.